Rape film banned in India gets Meryl Streep's backing for Oscar

 In a statement, the government warned that certain excerpts "appear to encourage and incite violence against women."

-The movie will open in U.S. theaters on October 23 nationwide, promoter Christine Merser said.
+The movie will open in U.S. theatres on October 23 nationwide, promoter Christine Merser said.
 Screenings are also scheduled in a handful of countries from Iceland to China.

 Udwin said she had found hope in the outpouring of support following Singh's rape but was dismayed at the timid outcry after a 4-year-old girl was raped and beaten with stones in New Delhi earlier this month.